nik-kad/portfolio/README.md

 In this project I solved two major tasks:
-1. *Text categorization* - I have a predefined categories list and I need to determine which categories from this list the text belong to.
+1. *Text categorization* - I have a predefined list of categories and I need to detect which categories from this list a text belongs to.
 One text can belong to many categories, so it's a kind of multiclassification task.
-The set of texts for this task contains information about interests of clients, but not only.
+The set of texts for this task contains information about clients' interests, but some extra information as well.
-2. *Information extraction* - I have a column with the texts relative to career information.
-My task is to extract words that means professions from this texts.
-I can divide this task on two:
+2. *Information extraction* - I have a column with texts which contain career information.
+My task is to extract words that mean professions from these texts.
+I can divide this task on two steps:

     * words labeling
-    * words extraction according to that label
+    * words extraction based on that label

-Besides, using the results obtained I need to build the model which will detect the objects of two tasks listed above.
+Besides, using the obtained results I need to build the model which will detect the objects of two tasks listed above.

-To reach these goals I used SpaCy and wrote the module in Python to make NLP-processing of texts more comfortable and automatic and to implement some ideas of this processing.
+To reach these goals I used SpaCy and wrote a module in Python to make NLP-processing of texts more comfortable and automatic and to extend some possibilities of this processing.

 [Learn more...](./1_career&interests_extraction%20(NLP,%20Python)/readme.md)